Winterswijkse berg FKT and Easter challenge

 My personal motivation was mostly to do my running club’s Easter challenge: Complete any activity with 500m meters of elevation or more.
 Not being someone to waste an opportunity, I added a bit of flair and decided to do it on an official FKT vertical kilometer course.

-The FKT route, Winterswijkse Berg, seemed like the perfect place to travel to avoid any contact with other humans.
+The FKT route, Winterswijkse Berg, seemed like the perfect place to travel to avoid any contact with other humans during the Covid19 epidemic.
 If only I had known how true that would turn out to be.

 After driving around a deserted caravan lot next to the berg, I finally decided to park the car in this extremely uncrowded parking.